 The therapeutic alliance

-Problem free talk involves spending some time talking with clients about aspects of their lives which are not problematic and creates an opportunity to connect with the client as a person and to note their positive aspects which we may miss by focusing only on the problem.
+Problem-free talk involves spending some time talking with clients about aspects of their lives that are not problematic.
+This creates an opportunity to connect with the client as a person, and to note their positive aspects which we may miss by focusing only on the problem.

-Interventions such as “Tell me about times when the problem does not occur or is less severe“ are regarded as exception questions which can be followed up by exploring what was happening in the clients' life at that time which made the problem more manageable.
+Interventions such as, “Tell me about times when the problem does not occur or is less severe,“ are regarded as exception questions that can be followed up by exploring what was happening in the clients' life at that time which made the problem more manageable.

 Recognising clients’ unique way of cooperating